 How to adjust the temperature

-Over the years we have sold thousands of Propane Gas Refrigerators and almost all of them have ended up in a remote location for use in a home or cabin that does not have electricity.
+Over the years we have sold thousands of propane refrigerators and almost all of them have ended up in a remote location for use in a home or cabin that does not have electricity.
 Off-Grid owners seem to be more interested in adjusting their gas refrigerators to the proper temperatures than compared to owners of common electric refrigerators.
 The reasons for this can be;

 Propane is usually trucked to the location or hand carried so it is safe to say that conserving of the gas usage is valued.

 Most rural off grid homes, cabins, and cottages don’t have automatic climate control.
 This means the off grid refrigerator is subject to a wider range of ambient temperatures during the day as well as the seasonal changes.

 Gas refrigerators are all manual temperature controlled.
 No digital thermostats or electronics whatsoever.
 This is what you would expect from a non-electric refrigerator.

 For those seeking an education on setting the temperature, I’m going to split it up into two parts.
 Part Time Living and Full Time Living.